 Doctor of Philosophy

-Candidature is for a minimum of three years full time or six years part time, and for a maximum of four years full time or eight years part time.
+Duration of candidature is for a minimum of three years and a maximum of four years.

 The Rules governing the degree of Doctor of Philosophy are the University of Sydney (Higher Degree by Research) Rule 2011) and the Postgraduate Degree of Doctor of Philosophy.

-- an undergraduate degree with first or second class (division one) honours in the proposed field of study from a recognised university or its equivalent.
+- an undergraduate degree with first or second class (division one) honours in the proposed field of study from an Australian university or equivalent.

-- a master's degree with at least an 80 per cent average and a 25 per cent research component in the proposed field of study from a recognised university or its equivalent
+- a master's degree with at least an 80 per cent average and a 25 per cent thesis component in the proposed field of study from an Australian university or equivalent.

 The University's Academic Board has agreed that a probationary period of 12 months for a PhD should be seen as usual practice.
-Continuation of candidature is conditional upon satisfactory progress being maintained throughout each year.
-Formal processes to monitor progress on an annual basis are in place.
+Continuation of candidature is conditional upon satisfactory progress being maintained at the Annual Progress Review.

-All PhD candidates must complete a maximum six units of study which includes the core unit of study, Research Design.
-The other units will be decided on the basis of the candidate's previous academic record and the area of research they intend to pursue.
+All PhD candidates must complete a maximum six and a minimum of three units of study including the core unit, BUSS7901 Research Design.
+The remaining units will be decided on the basis of the candidate's previous academic record and the area of research they intend to pursue.
 Candidates must complete at least one qualitative methods and one quantitative methods unit of study.
 The core unit must be completed in the first semester of candidature.
 The remaining units must be completed within the first two years (full time equivalent) of candidature.

 Units listed below can be substituted with discipline specific units with the approval for the supervisor and the postgraduate research coordinator.